The Ancient History of Mad Honey: Where does it come from?

 Mad Honey Today

-Today, the scenario has slightly changed, as many people now know about mad honey and its effects.
+Today, the scenario has slightly changed, as many people now know about mad nectar and its effects.
 The honey hunters of Lamjung are collaborating with mad honey sellers and earning a better sum.
 Sellers are selling in Nepal and outside Nepal in larger bulks.

 Many foreign influencers and newspapers come to Nepal for the honey hunting expedition to witness the captivating honey hunting.
 And to try the mad honey for themselves.